MateuszKar2/responsive-web-layout-v8/README.md

 **Responsive Web Layout v8** is the final iteration of the responsive web layout project.
 This version focuses on optimizing performance, enhancing accessibility, and ensuring a fully responsive design across all devices.

+The project was designed using a **mobile-first** approach, ensuring that it works seamlessly on mobile devices, tablets, and desktops.

 ## 🎯 Key Features

 - **Performance Optimization**: Images optimized and CSS/JS files minified for faster loading times.
 - **Accessibility Enhancements (a11y)**: Added ARIA attributes and improved semantic HTML structure.
-- **Advanced Responsiveness**: Additional media queries and layout adjustments for various screen sizes.
+- **Advanced Responsiveness**: Additional media queries and layout adjustments for various screen sizes (tablet and desktop).
 - **Code Refactoring**: Improved file structure and updated code comments for better readability.

 ## 🛠️ Technologies Used